-Melaleuca runs as both a health and also wellness product e-tailer and a referral-based business.
-The participants, who are non-employees, sign up with the firm in order to purchase its items online and have them shipped to their homes/businesses.
+Melaleuca operates as both a health and wellness e-tailer and a referral-based business.
+Participants, who are non-employees, join the company to purchase its products online and have them delivered to their homes or businesses.

-If this is just too much information, you can check out the Melaleuca review below as well…
+If this information feels overwhelming, you can also check out the Melaleuca review below for more details.

 How Do I Become a Melaleuca Representative?

-As a new client, you can either register via their sponsor or call Melaleuca MLM client support.
+As a new client, you have two options to register with Melaleuca MLM.
+You can either register through their sponsor or contact Melaleuca MLM client support directly.

-They can either choose a ‘Customer Membership Arrangement’ (Direct client) setting you back $25 or an ‘Advertising Exec Agreement’ (liked customer) costing $29.
-The 2nd alternative is for those who are looking for an economic possibility.
+You can choose between a ‘Customer Membership Arrangement’ (Direct client) for $25 or an ‘Advertising Exec Agreement’ (Liked customer) for $29.
+The second option is suitable for those seeking an economic opportunity.

-The settlement plan is a 5 × 7 design.
-It suggests that you have to build a group of 5 participants and then each of those 5 participants has to construct their very own leg of 5 each.
+Melaleuca MLM follows a 5 × 7 compensation plan.
+This means you need to build a group of five members, and each of those members needs to build their own leg of five members each.